-The rise of e-commerce has led to a greater assortment of retailers.
+The rise of e-commerce has led to a greater assortment of shops.
 In addition, the internet has greatly increased price transparency in the market, which in turn has increased the frequency of price changes.

 The combination of these two factors made dynamic pricing a necessity in today’s retail market.
-And as part of the Five Steps to Successfully Implement Dynamic Pricing, retailers need to choose a pricing method that makes sense for their organization.
+And as part of the Five Steps to Successfully Implement Dynamic Pricing, shops need to choose a pricing method that makes sense for their organization.

 Dynamic pricing is often equated with a purely competitor-based pricing method.
 For example, “Always adjust the price to the lowest of the three competitors X, Y and Z”.
 Competitor-based pricing, however, isn’t the only dynamic pricing method, nor is it the most recommended pricing method.
 Three dynamic pricing methods are outlined in this blog post.